Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 # tail -f /var/vcap/sys/log/{*.log,*/*.log}
 ```

-Different job templates in different deployments will produce different sets of logs, but there is a convention that they will be placed under `/var/vcap/sys/log`.

 If we revisit the `bin/ctl start` for `zookeeper` above, we can see how it is storing some logs:

 ```